Viole-0/documentation-summoner/README.md

 /summon title
 ```

-It will instantly respond with the requested analysis.

 ---

-### ✔ Auto-Labeling
+### ✔ Auto Labeling
-Summoner extracts the nature of the change and applies labels such as:
+Summoner intelligently categorizes PRs with labels such as:

 - documentation
 - enhancement